 When Hurricane Isaac flooded suburban and rural areas outside the new regional flood protection system, seven years to the day after Hurricane Katrina, we had an “opportunity” to return to our roots when RHINO volunteers and St. Charles members quickly began the task of gutting 30 ruined homes and helping homeowners face the task of salvaging personal treasures.

-Since Hurricane Katrina, RHINO ministry volunteers (both visitors and locals) have now built a total of 28 Habitat homes, assisted on many others, gutted hundreds, and helped rebuild dozens.
-More than 5,500 people have given of their time, treasure, and varying degrees of talent to rebuild hope through this ministry.
+Since Hurricane Katrina, RHINO ministry volunteers have now built 33 Habitat homes, assisted on the building of many others, gutted hundreds, and helped rebuild dozens more.
+Over 6,000 people have given of their time, treasure, and varying degrees of talent to rebuild hope through this ministry.
 They have worked beside homeowners and owners-to-be, worshipped with them, entertained their children, and sent them housewarming gifts.
-Some RHINOs have made ten or more trips to New Orleans and taken home with them a new sense of purpose, a new commitment to their faith, and memories that will inspire them for years to come.
+Some RHINOs have made twelve or more trips to New Orleans and taken home with them a new sense of purpose, a new commitment to their faith, and memories that will inspire them for years to come.